Farfantepenaeus duorarum: Taxonomy

 Farfantepenaeus duorarum was first described by Martin Burkenroad in 1939, under the name Penaeus duorarum.

+In 1967, Isabel Pérez Farfante separated P. duorarum into two subspecies: northern P. d. duorarum and southern P. d. notialis, where notialis is Latin for 'southern'.

+By 1980, the northern and southern pink shrimp were being treated as distinct species, rather than subspecies.

 It was transferred to Farfantepenaeus when that new genus was erected by Rudolf N. Burukovsky in 1997.

-The FAO's preferred name for the species is northern pink shrimp; other common names, used in the USA, are pink shrimp, spotted shrimp, pink-spotted shrimp, brown-spotted shrimp, grooved shrimp, green shrimp, pink night shrimp, red shrimp, hopper ("Dettloff brown"), skipper, pushed shrimp and bait shrimp.
+The FAO's preferred name for the species is northern pink shrimp; other common names, used in the US, are pink shrimp, spotted shrimp, pink-spotted shrimp, brown-spotted shrimp, grooved shrimp, green shrimp, pink night shrimp, red shrimp, hopper ("Dettloff brown"), skipper, pushed shrimp and bait shrimp.